syncfusion-content/ej2-angular-docs/ej2-angular/pdfviewer/how-to/enable-disable-annotation.md

 ---
 layout: post
-title: How to enable and disable the delete button based on annotation selection and unselection events | Syncfusion
+title: Enable and disable the delete button based on annotation | Syncfusion
-Description: Learn to enable and disable delete button based on annotation events in Syncfusion Angular PDF Viewer component and more.
+description: Learn to enable and disable delete button based on annotation events in Syncfusion Angular PDF Viewer component and more.
 platform: ej2-angular
 control: How to enable and disable the delete button based on annotation selection and unselection events
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# How to enable and disable the delete button based on annotation selection and unselection events
+# Enable and disable the delete button based on annotation in Angular

 In the Syncfusion PDF viewer, enable and disable the delete button while selecting and unselecting annotations by using the [**annotationSelect**](https://ej2.syncfusion.com/angular/documentation/api/pdfviewer/#annotationselect) and [**annotationUnSelect**](https://ej2.syncfusion.com/angular/documentation/api/pdfviewer/#annotationunselect) events.